Glimpse/StickerApp/README.md

 Follow these steps to configure AAD:
 1. Refer to the below section, called AAD Setup, to create the required AAD resources and configure the app for email and facebook authentication.
-2. In the Azure Portal for the B2C Tenant that you created in the above step, update the Application's Reply URL to be "http://localhost:3000/users/auth/return".
+2. In the Azure Portal for the B2C Tenant that you created in the above step, update the Application's Reply URL to: http://localhost:3000/users/auth/return.
-3. Set the following values in the apigateway\debug.env file - these are retrieved via the Azure Portal.
-Specifically, click on the B2C Tenant.
+3. Set the following values in the apigateway\debug.env file (these are retrieved via the Azure Portal) - specifically, click on the B2C Tenant.
 Once this opens, click on the Azure AD B2C Settings square on the main section of the page which will open detailed settings:
 * AD_ClIENT_ID (set to the Application ID value for the Application)
 * AD_CLIENT_SECRET (set to the generated Key value under the Application's Keys)
 * AD_DESTROY_SESSION (update the url to include the name of your tenant)
 * AD_TENANT (set to the name of your tenant)
 4. Re-run the docker-compose command

-As a result, the end user should now be able to click Log In to sign in\up using email or facebook.
+As a result, the end user should now be able to click 'Log In' to sign in\up using email or facebook.
 The user should also be able to add stickers to the cart and checkout.
-Finally, the user can Log Out of the app.
+Finally, the user can 'Log Out' of the app.

-## Deploying to Kubernetes with Helm
+## Deployment Option #2: Deploying to Kubernetes with Helm
 This repository includes a chart for Helm, the package manager for Kubernetes, to simplify deploying the application.